velwu/Fall20-Projects/README.md

     - Mallett

 Because Gardner is a solved and is an unbalanced (potentially unfun) game, the inclusion of the other two is important in making this project valuable.
+For now, the Jacobs–Meirovitz variant is the main and ultimate goal of this analysis as I find it the most balanced and fun among the 3.
+It is also, unlike Gardner's, an unsolved game.
+Mallet is also unsolved though it is argued by some to be unbalanced, thanks to the Bishop/Knight exclusivity on both sides.

 ![Snapshot Image 1](https://github.com/velwu/Fall20-Projects/blob/main/5x5%20Gardner%20variant.PNG)
 ![Snapshot Image 2](https://github.com/velwu/Fall20-Projects/blob/main/5x5%20JM%20variant.PNG)